 Vice President of Programs

-Director of Public Relations & Marketing
+Director of Public Relations and Marketing

-School-Based Mentoring Specialist
+Community Based Mentoring Specialist

 Match Support Specialist

 Blount County Mentoring Specialist